Hoang0211/netflix-clone/README.md

 - Simple to use interface.
 - Authentication using email/password.
-- Signing up for new account feature.
+- New account registered using email/password.
-- View different type of movies after signing in.
+- Browse page display after signed in.
-- Application layout is responsive.
+- Responsive layout.

   ![page load](./readme-assets/responsive-layout.gif)